angular/angular/aio/content/guide/docs-style-guide.md

 </div>
 ```

-Notice that
+Notice that:
-* the callout header text is forced to all upper case.
+* the callout header text is forced to all upper case
-* the callout body can be written in markdown.
+* the callout body can be written in markdown
-* a blank line separates the `</header>` tag from the markdown content.
+* a blank line separates the `</header>` tag from the markdown content

 Callouts are meant to grab the user's attention.
 They are not for casual asides.
 Please use them sparingly.